eklausme/saaze/README.md

 # Simplified Saaze

 _Simplified Saaze_ is a fast, all-inclusive, flat-file CMS for simple websites and blogs.
-It's not designed to be a replacement for great CMS's (e.g. [WordPress](https://wordpress.com), [Statamic](https://statamic.com) etc.), rather it's designed to be a smaller, simpler alternative.
+It comes with no graphical user-interface, but rather is used entirely via command-line.

 Static site builders are fast but normally have a steep learning curve and require lots of tooling to make them work.
 We believe building a personal site should be stupidly simple.
 That's why _Simplified Saaze_ is built on the following principles.